 Camera specifications to look for when selecting the best cameras for filmmaking

 A full frame sensor delivers in general a higher image quality compared to the cropped APS-C or Micro Four Thirds sensors.
-You will get a larger field of view, broader dynamic range, and better low light performance.
+You will get a larger field of view, a broader dynamic range, and better low light performance.
 Also, it’s easier to create depth of field more nicely.
 I do want to mention the depth of field depends on more than only the sensor size.
-The focal length, aperture, and your distance to the subject all affect this.
-In my other BLOG you can find more information about how aperture and different focal lengths affect the depth of field.
+The focal length, aperture, and distance to the subject all affect this.
+In my other BLOG, you can find more information about how aperture and different focal lengths affect the depth of field.

 These days 4K resolution is the standard.
-All the cameras I selected are capable of recording in this resolution or higher.
+All the best cameras for filmmaking I selected are capable of recording in this resolution or higher.
 The higher the resolution the sharper the image will look because the more details it can capture.
 Because of this, you will have more flexibility to crop your image in post-production without losing too much detail of the image.

 Frame rates (slow motion)

 Slow-motion footage looks stunning and will create a different kind of emotion in the image.
 Especially some emotional moments or beautiful nature shots are worth capturing in slow-motion.
 To film slow motion you need a camera able to record high frame rates per second (minimal 50/60 fps).
 You want to have this option available in filmmaking because at some point you need to use it creatively.
 The higher the frame rate the camera can record the more slow-motion you can produce.
 Standard slow-motion is 60 fps which is 2.5 times slower than normal speed.
-Some cameras like the Panasonic GH5s go up to 240 fps (in HD resolution) which is almost 10 times slower than normal speed!
+Some cameras like the Panasonic GH6 go up to 240 fps which is almost 10 times slower than normal speed!

 In body image stabilization

 These days there are various ways to capture smooth and stable footage.
 Shooting on a gimbal, glide cam or Steadicam can be very useful to get smooth footage.
 And even when you failed to capture smooth footage, you can fix this in post with the help of professional editing software like Adobe Premiere Pro or Final cut.
 However, when shooting handheld it’s a real challenge to get very smooth footage unless you are a human gimbal.
 For example, as a documentary filmmaker, you won’t always have the time to set up your gimbal as most of the time scenes are not directed.
 This is where the camera in body image stabilization, also called IBIS, will help you.
-This is done by stabilizing the camera sensor or by digital stabilization which is kind of the same you can do in Post.
+This is done by stabilizing the camera sensor or by digital stabilization which is kind of the same you can do in post production.